The Behavioral

 Hosted Proxy

 Managed deployment.
-Traffic routes through Kyde's infrastructure.
+Traffic routes through KYDE's infrastructure.
 Data-residency options available for EU-regulated environments.

 Provider-agnostic.
 Zero SDK changes required.